We make money helping people book cruises, and from advertisers / affiliate partners. As an Amazon Associate, I earn from qualifying purchases.

 Literally meaning "disembarkation sickness", Mal de Débarquement Syndrome (MdDS) is a motion disorder that can occur after exposure to motion, such as being on a boat or ship.
 MdDS is less common than sea legs, but it can be more severe and long-lasting.

 To diagnose MdDS, doctors typically exclude other vestibular disorders, as there are no specific clinical markers for the condition.
+Treatment options, such as vestibular rehabilitation therapy, aim to retrain the brain's processing of motion, with a focus on the vestibular system.

 Symptoms of MdDS include: